Almond Milk Cold Brew (Easy-to-Follow Recipe)

 4. Assemble Your Almond Milk Cold Brew

-Place 2 ounces of cold brew ice cubes at the bottom of a 16-ounce coffee mug.
-Then, add 8 ounces of cold brew coffee concentrate and 4 ounces of honey almond milk.
+Place some cold brew ice cubes at the bottom of a 475-ml coffee mug.
+Then, add 240 ml of cold brew concentrate and 120 ml of honey almond milk.

 You can add more honey, whipped cream, or even chocolate curls to your drink if you wish.

 And there you have it.
 This refreshing, dairy-free almond milk cold brew is fully customizable.
 Feel free to change any of these proportions to use this almond milk cold brew in desserts and as a base for other drinks.